KEATON'S K CLUB STORY

 Keaton’s Kindness Foundation now works to spread kindness around the world through random acts of kindness with a special emphasis on bringing joy and kindness to pediatric cancer patients and their families.
 The K Club hosts monthly Lego parties at Oklahoma Children's Hospital and the OK Kids Korral, assists with funeral costs for children who have passed away from cancer, and provides gifts and treats for children celebrating birthdays, milestones, or who just need some extra encouragement.

-The K Club raises funds for local pediatric research and education and has donated over $130,000 to the Children's Hospital Foundation since 2019.
+The K Club raises funds for local pediatric research and education and has donated over $205,000 to the Children's Health Foundation since 2019.
 The K Club also renovated a lounge on the hematology/oncology floor at Oklahoma Children's called "Keaton's Clubhouse," which patients and families can now enjoy.
-Plans are in place to renovate the local YMCA basketball gym in 2022 so that the Edmond community can enjoy a new space for the sport Keaton loved.
+The grand opening to reveal the recently renovated YMCA basketball gym occurred in August 2022 so that the Edmond community can enjoy a new space for the sport Keaton loved.

 Keaton’s Kindness Foundation hosts the Keaton Barrón Charity Classic Golf Tournament and the Keaton Barrón Charity Auction in Edmond, Oklahoma, each year.